-In contrast, some of the CFC substitutes and methane have relatively short atmospheric lifetimes so that their atmospheric concentrations respond fully to emission changes within a few decades To illustrate the emission-concentration relationship clearly, the effect of hypothetical changes in carbon dioxide fossil fuel emissions is shown in Figure 4 (a) continuing global emissions at 1990 levels, (b) halving of emissions in 1990, (c) reductions in emissions of 2% per year (pa) from 1990 and (d) a 2% pa increase from 1990-2010 followed by a 2% pa decrease from 2010
+(a) continuing global emissions at 1990 levels; (b) halving of emissions in 1990; (c) reductions in emissions of 2% per year (pa) from 1990 and (d) a 2% pa increase from 1990-2010 followed by a 2% pa decrease from 2010.

-Continuation of present day emissions are committing us to increased future concentrations, and the longer emissions continue to increase, the greater would reductions have to be to stabilise at a given level.
-If there are critical concentration levels that should not be exceeded, then the earlier emission reductions are made the more effective they are
+3.1.5 Continuation of present day emissions is committing us to increased future concentrations. and the longer emissions continue to increase, the greater would reductions have to be to stabilize at a given level.
+If there are critical concentration levels that should not be exceeded, then the earlier emission reductions are made the more effective they are.

-The term "atmospheric stabilisation" is often used to describe the limiting of the concentration of the greenhouse gases at a certain level.
-The amount by which human-made emissions of a greenhouse gas must be reduced in order to stabilise at present day concentrations, for example, is shown in Table 2.
-For most gases the reductions would have to be substantial
+3.1.6 The term "atmospheric stabilization" is often used to describe the limiting of the concentration of the greenhouse gases at a certain level.
+The amount by which human-made emissions of a greenhouse gas must be reduced in order to stabilize at present day concentrations, for example, is shown in the table above.
+For most gases the reductions would have to be substantial.